freeCodeCamp/guide/src/pages/security/social-engineering/index.md

 * Pretexting: Telling lies to gain access to private information.
 An example would be impersonating a bank officer and asking people for personal information to 'confirm their account'.

 * Phishing: Sending an email which looks like it is from a trusted source to bait the user into clicking a link (to install malware) or replying with private information.
+The most effective phising emails are those that elicit a strong emotional response within the receiver, such as anger, or fear, these emotions stop the victim from thinking clearly, and are more likely to fall for the attack.